 Alex Posorske, KIPDA staff, provided details on a federal grant opportunity aimed at improving roadway safety and eliminating or reducing transportation-related fatalities and serious injuries for all roadway users.
 There was discussion.
 No action was required.

 2022 Crash Analysis Briefing

-Zach Herzog, KIPDA staff, provided an overview of new crash analysis data to be used in upcoming planning.
-Efforts.
+Zach Herzog, KIPDA staff, provided an overview of new crash analysis data to be used in upcoming planning efforts.
+There was discussion.
 No action was required.